MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.Class.md

 api_name:
 - Access.ObjectFrame.Class
 ms.assetid: 38ee5131-ffcb-3db6-0f2d-1e7f59c9a5b4
-ms.date: 06/08/2017
+ms.date: 03/06/2019
 localization_priority: Normal
 ---

 # ObjectFrame.Class property (Access)

-You can use the  **Class** property to specify or determine the class name of an embeddedOLE object.
+You can use the **Class** property to specify or determine the class name of an embedded OLE object.
 Read/write **String**.

 ## Syntax